 Three of Uniland’s developments have been highlighted by Buffalo media as among the major business and development projects underway in 2020:

-- HANSA, an innovative shared office and coworking space in downtown Buffalo, will provide a flexible and on-demand workspace solution for the local business community when it opens in the spring of 2020.
+- HANSA, an innovative shared office and coworking space in downtown Buffalo, will provide a flexible and on-demand workspace solution for the local business community when it opens in the summer of 2020.
 HANSA (pronounced hähn-sä) is Latin for “guild,” meaning to unite people for a common purpose.
 A Uniland-owned warehouse at 505 Ellicott Street in Buffalo is undergoing a complete rehabilitation for the project.
-The 34,220-square-foot building will also include privately-operated retail space and two apartments.
+The 32,000-square-foot center will also include privately-operated retail space and two apartments.

 - The Eastern Hills Town Center, the first mixed use, walkable Town Center in the Buffalo Niagara region.
 It will incorporate retail, office, residential, cultural, hospitality and entertainment uses.
 The project footprint is 100 acres of prime infill redevelopment at the Eastern Hills Mall site in Clarence, New York.
 Uniland and partner Mountain Development Corporation recently unveiled its Master Plan with architectural design firm Gensler.
 The project is in the site development phase seeking initial tenants.
 Reflecting on the Eastern Hills Town Center after the unveiling of its master plan in December 2019, the Buffalo News Editorial Board wrote, “Village centers have been called the future of retailing.
 We look forward to experiencing it in Clarence.”